a-f-waterhouse/Robotics2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Lee's-Super-Awesome-Guide-to-Code.md

 ## Welcome, I hope you enjoy ^^

 ## SAMPLES!!
-you can copy/paste the files from:
+You can copy/paste the files from:
 FtcRobotController/java/org.firstinspires.ftc.robotcontroller/external/samples
 to the folder that this is in.